 - You need a Role with right to edit the model.

 Becoming a team member is handled through an invite which has to be send to you by another team member.
-So if you aren’t member of a project yet, ask a current team member to invite you.
+So if you aren’t member of an app project yet, ask a current team member to invite you.

-The repository is the central place where your project and its complete history are stored.
-Each project corresponds to a repository.
+The repository is the central place where your app project and its complete history are stored.
+Each app project corresponds to a repository.
 The Mendix Team Server can host any number of repositories.

 2.4 Working copy

 A working copy is a local copy of the app project.
 This local copy is what you work on and where you make all your changes.
 You create a working copy by downloading a revision from the Team Server repository.
 We call the revision that you download the original of the working copy (in Subversion this is called ‘base’).
 When you start working on your local copy it starts to deviate from the original.
 Working on your local copy has no effect on the repository.
 Once you are happy with the changes you can commit them, this will create a new revision in the repository.